 Built for outdoor use, the CompactXR will turn your iPhone into a fully functioning thermal imaging camera.
 It sports a 20-degree field of view and picks up heat from 1,800 feet away.
 As well as letting you take super cool images as though you were James Bond, you can also create a personal tool to seek out intruders and animals in suspicious scenarios.
 It plugs straight into the handset.
 Nicholas Fearn

-Virtual reality is taking over the world right now, although to make your own VR videos and stills, you'd normally need to get an expensive 360 camera.
+Virtual reality is taking over the world right now – although to make your own VR videos and stills, you'd normally need to get an expensive 360 camera.
 The Insta360 Nano lets you shoot and live-stream HD virtual and panoramic media straight from your iPhone.
-It clips on to an iPhone 6, 6 Plus, 6s or 6s Plus.
+It clips on to an iPhone 7/7S and iPhone 6 series.
 Additionally, it can be attached to a bike, helmet, drone or selfie stick.

 Once you've created a film or image, you can convert the device into a VR viewer to experience your immersive masterpieces.
 Spec-wise, it sports two 210-degree fish-eye lenses, an 800mAh battery and a 64GB memory card slot.
 Nicholas Fearn

-Olloclip makes a wide range of lenses for smartphones, but this 4-in-1 lens is one of its flagship products.
-It's portable and versatile, with fisheye, 10x Macro 15x Macro and wide-angle options, turning your iPhone into an infinitely more professional point-and-shoot.
+Olloclip makes a wide range of lenses for smartphones, but this lens set for the iPhone 7 and 8 (including Plus versions) is one of its flagship products.
+It's portable and versatile, with fisheye, super-wide, and 15x Macro options, turning your iPhone into an infinitely more professional point-and-shoot.

 If you're really into your photography, you'll understand there are lenses for different functions and purposes.
-Instead of going down the route of buying lenses separately, which can prove expensive and timely, you can get a 4-in-1 lens kit from PNY Technologies.
+Instead of going down the route of buying lenses separately, which can prove expensive and timely, you can get a 4-in-1 lens kit from PNY Technologies (UK only).